numbat70/lochsup/00-index.html.md

 ---
-title: Welcome to the Clyde Windsurfing & SUP Toolkit
+title: Welcome to the Loch SUP Toolkit
 layout: article
 ---